bumi/stacking-sats-binance/README.md

 ## What is stacking sats?
 What is Dollar-cost averaging?

+"The act of accumulating satoshis ("sats"), the penny of bitcoin over time.
+This term emphasizes that even really small accumulations of bitcoin are useful because of the value they will have in the future." ([urban dictionary](https://www.urbandictionary.com/define.php?term=stacking%20sats))

 It is a another way of saying "saving and accumulating Bitcoin".
-It means Dollar-cost averaging (DCA) your Bitcoin investments.

 Dollar-cost averaging is an investment strategy that aims to reduce the impact of volatility on the purchase of assets.
 It involves buying equal amounts of the asset at regular intervals.

-Have a look at the DCA Investment calculator for Bitcoin: [dcabtc.com]https://dcabtc.com/)
+Have a look at the DCA Investment calculator for Bitcoin: [dcabtc.com](https://dcabtc.com/)